How to Reuse Your Coffee Grounds

 Weighing coffee into a cup at a coffee making class

 If you’re inspired to take your coffee ground recycling even further, you can find a list of some of the most interesting uses for coffee grounds so far from the Barista Institute in Helsinki.
-Everything from designer clothing and shoes to furniture, to coffee cups, and art, there are entrepreneurs, artists, and engineers looking for new ways to use coffee grounds.
+Everything from designer clothing and shoes to furniture, coffee cups and art, there are entrepreneurs, artists, and engineers looking for new ways to use coffee grounds.
 And there are already entrepreneurs doing this kind of work right here in Australia!
 Textura is a Melbourne-based furniture and lighting design store that stocks Spanish designer Raul Lauri’s range of home decor made from recycled coffee grounds.
 They sell bowls, light fixtures, jewellery and candle holders that are as environmentally friendly as they are beautiful.

 Not all of us are going to be turning our coffee grounds into tennis shoes, but hopefully, we can all start thinking about creative uses for our coffee waste!